-AmRest Board of Directors is currently formed by one executive director, four proprietary directors and two independent directors.
 Board members are selected and appointed based on the company's needs and in compliance with the requirements set out in the AmRest Director Selection Policy.
 The Board of Directors and Appointments Committee seek candidates who bring a wealth of diverse knowledge, abilities, experience and profile within the company.
 Searches are essentially based on the notion that the chosen candidates provide experience, know-how and professional merit, as well as demonstrating conduct and a background aligned to AmRest's values.
 Any male or female who meets these requirements can be included in the selection process.
+Ms. Romana Sadurska was appointed in May 2019 by co-opting to fill one of the vacancies that arose after the resignation of the members Mr. Henry McGovern and Mr. Steve Winegar.